langchain-ai/chat-langchain/instructions.md

 **Default Settings:**
 - **Use the query parameter only** - the live MCP search tool accepts `query`
-- **Include Python/JavaScript in the query** if the user asks for a specific language
+- **When the requested SDK is known, always prefix the query with `python` or `javascript`** based on the user’s explicit language, pasted code, or explicit context; explicit user language takes precedence over a conflicting viewed-page URL
 - **Search DIFFERENT core concepts in parallel** - not variations of same concept

 **Parameters:**